stempler/bnd-platform/README.md

 apply plugin: 'org.standardout.bnd-platform'
 ```

-The latest snapshot version can be found in the [Sonatype repository](https://oss.sonatype.org/content/repositories/snapshots/org/standardout/bnd-platform/).

 If changes were made after the last release, the snapshot version is the last release version with the minor version number increased by one and the qualifier set to `-SNAPSHOT`.
 For example, for the 3.1.0 release the snapshot version would be 3.2.0-SNAPSHOT.